Car Accident Attorneys in Kansas City, MO

-At Fowler Pickert Eisenmenger LLC, we help you determine who is at fault quickly, with as little fallout as possible.
+At Fowler Pickert Eisenmenger Norfleet, we help you determine who is at fault quickly, with as little fallout as possible.
 We have found this is easier to do when our clients are familiar with how liability or negligence is determined.
 Below, we’ve outlined the basics of liability in Kansas City.

 How Kansas City Determines Liability

 Kansas City has the unusual distinction of being a town in both Missouri and Kansas.
 Each state has its own negligence and liability laws.
 Missouri is a pure comparative negligence state, while Kansas is a modified comparative negligence state.

 Comparative negligence is used to determine whether any negligence on the part of the plaintiff contributed to car accident damages more than the combined negligence of any other drivers or accident participants.
 Pure comparative negligence, practiced in Missouri and by extension Kansas City, MO, states that a plaintiff who is 90% to blame for an accident can only recover 10% of his or her losses.
 On the other hand, the defendant can recover up to 90% of losses, although this recovery rate is not guaranteed in every case.

 By contrast, Kansas is a modified comparative negligence state.
 Modified comparative negligence takes two forms.
 In the first, the plaintiff may only recover losses if his or her negligence is not greater than the defendant’s.
 For example, if the plaintiff’s negligence is greater than 50%, he or she cannot recover losses.
 The second form of comparative negligence states the plaintiff may recover losses only if the plaintiff’s negligence is not greater than the defendant’s.